Student Emergency Fund

 - For Rent/Utilities: Provide a past-due rent or utility bill that includes the name and address of the student on the bill paperwork.

 - For Food: A written statement explaining why the Jamil Niner Food Pantry or Swipe Out Hunger Program is not meeting the student’s needs or a letter from the employer demonstrating a change in employment status (laid off, furloughed, loss of work hours, etc.).

 - For Loss of Income: Letter from employer explaining employee’s status (as laid off, furloughed, loss of work hours, etc.) and pay stub history showing previous and current earnings.
 The student must provide documentation of how the loss of income has impacted their financial status (i.e. bills that cannot be paid, with documented bills attached to the application).
 Termination from a job does not qualify under loss of job.

 - For Loss of Items: Police report indicating what items were stolen/damaged and estimated costs of replacement items.

-- For Car Repairs: Bill/quote from repair shop, showing the student’s name on paperwork, time and date of service and the repair cost.
+- For Car Repairs: Bill/quote from the repair shop, showing the student’s name on the paperwork, time and date of service, and the repair cost.